Hakorr/Userscripts/AuxParty.com/PointsBot/README.md

 1. Login with the account you want to receive points for.
 2. Find **big** playlists and add them to the queue so you have a lot of songs there.
     * If you're using autoqueue, keep the playlist you want autoqueue to **open**.
 The bot will use the *"add all tracks to queue"* button.
-3. Go to as a DJ.
+3. Go as a DJ.
 4. Paste the script to your console and run it.
 This browser's account will now start skipping songs.

 ### Setting up a voter